Our Tax System

 Private pensions operate in the same manner.
 Contributing lowers taxable income and receiving payments increases taxable income.

-The incentives summarized are an immediate tax reduction when contributing and tax-free compounding.
+The incentives summarized are an immediate tax reduction when contributing and tax-deferred compounding.

 Tax Free Savings Account

 The TFSA is simple.
 Contributing to the account or redeeming from the account is a non-tax event.
 Contributions do not reduce taxable income and redemptions do not add to taxable income.
 Everything that happens within the account is a non-taxable event.
 This is the benefit of a TFSA.
-The benefit becomes clear when contrasted against the non-registered account.
 A main intention of the TFSA account was to provide risk averse seniors a tax break on their GIC income.
 They were past the point of contributing to RRSPs but many were still saving and, being risk averse, were saving in fully taxable, interest earning GICs in a non-registered account.
-Their after-tax rate of return was lower than their pre-tax rate of return.
-Significantly in many cases depending on their marginal tax rate.
+Their after-tax rate of return was lower than their pre-tax rate of return, significantly in many cases depending on their marginal tax rate.

 There are restrictions on how much you can contribute to the TFSA and the RRSP and all its derivatives.
 The notice of assessment (the paperwork you get back from the government after you file your tax return) indicates how much contribution room you have for RRSP accounts.
 Here is how to obtain TFSA contribution room information.
 In both cases unused contribution room accumulates.
 Most Canadians have unused contribution room.